oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

       |       |             |                 | -------------------------->
      User  Attacker       Frontend            BFF           Resource  Authentication
                                                                   server     server

+Mitigation: moving the `authorize` call to the BFF (and as such all PKCE secrets) makes this attack vector inoperative: in case of XSS, the *authorization code* can still be stolen, but isn't usable by the attacker.

 <!--
 TODO: security considerations around things like Server Side Request Forgery or logging the cookies